 I’ve copyedited all types of materials over the years (scientific journal articles, social science workbooks, annual reports, websites), and I’ve found the deepest satisfaction comes from editing trade books.
 That’s one of the two differences between our class and the other myriad copyediting classes available: this one focuses only on the types of books most people read for pleasure.

 The second difference is that we don’t divide up our classes into beginning, intermediate, and advanced.
-Instead, we provide all the information you need to begin your editing career in one six-week course.
+Instead, we provide all the information you need to begin your editing career in one five-week course.

-If you want more practice, you can continue learning with us through Copyediting Fiction and Nonfiction Books: Practicum, and Copyediting Fiction and Nonfiction Books: Mentorship (details for both to come).
+If you want more practice, you can continue learning with us through Copyediting Fiction and Nonfiction Books: Practicum, and Copyediting Fiction and Nonfiction Books: Mentorship.
 But Principles & Mechanics will lay the foundation for your editing future, whether you continue your studies with Editorial Arts Academy or strike out on your own.
 This makes it both more affordable and more efficient than other copyediting courses.

 Take the Tour